ManifoldScholar/manifold-docusaurus/docs/using/manifold_library.md

 sidebar_label: Manifold Library
 ---

-### What Are Library Views?
+## What Are Library Views?

 By default each Manifold homepage showcases Projects as an array of selectable thumbnails with basic title and author information.
-This gives readers the ability to browse an entire catalog of work at a glance.
+This “library view” gives readers the ability to browse an entire catalog of work at a glance.

 The homepage library view is configurable by those who manage the instance and can be set to display Projects in curated collections.
 Other library views are more fixed and display Projects in pre-configured paradigms.
+Curated or pre-configured, all library views have discrete landing pages, display the Manifold menu and footer, and include links to easily navigate to other library views, as well as user-specific content.

 :::note Projects Outside the Library
 Alternatively, library views can be disabled throughout an instance to cultivate a different experience where readers are instead directed to specific Projects from an existing web presence.
 It is also possible to selectively remove individual Projects from the library experience.
 See [Properties](../administering/configuring/properties.md#disable-library-views) to learn more about those options.